-We currently utilize 11 satellites in geostationary orbit approximately 22,300 miles above the equator, including the SPACEWAY 3 satellite, which was added to our satellite fleet as a result of the Hughes Acquisition in 2011.
-Five of these satellites are leased.
-Four of our leased satellites are accounted for as capital leases and are depreciated over the terms of the satellite service agreements, and the one satellite we lease from DISH Network is accounted for as an operating lease.
-See Note 12 for further discussion of our satellite leases with DISH Network.
+As of September 30, 2012, we utilized 10 of our 11 owned and leased satellites in geostationary orbit approximately 22,300 miles above the equator, including the SPACEWAY 3 satellite, which was added to our satellite fleet as a result of the Hughes Acquisition in 2011, and the recently launched EchoStar XVII satellite in July 2012.
+Four of these satellites are accounted for as capital leases and are depreciated over the terms of the satellite service agreements.
+Beginning October 2012, we introduced HughesNet Gen4 broadband Internet services to our customers in North America on the EchoStar XVII satellite.
 We depreciate our owned satellites on a straight-line basis over the estimated useful life of each satellite.